bakpakin/Fennel/api.md

   'compile', 'runtime',  or 'lua'. `err` is the error message, and `luaSource` is the source of the generated lua code.

-The pretty-printer defaults to loading `fennelview.fnl` if present and falls back to `tostring` otherwise. `fennelview.fnl` will produce output that can be fed back into Fennel (other than functions, coroutines, etc) but you can use a 3rd-party pretty-printer that produces output in Lua format if you prefer.
+`src/fennel/view.fnl` will produce output that can be fed back into Fennel (other than functions, coroutines, etc) but you can use a 3rd-party pretty-printer that produces output in Lua format if you prefer.

 If you don't provide `allowedGlobals` then it defaults to being all the globals in the environment under which the code will run.
 Passing